simonprickett/simonprickett.github.io/_posts/2020-02-16-controlling-real-world-objects-with-raspberry-pi-and-node-js.md

 image: assets/images/pi_controlling_objects_main.jpg
 author: simon
 ---
 Here in San Diego, we have a monthly meetup called Fundamental JS.
-This is part of the wider [San Diego JS](https://www.sandiegojs.org/) family of meetups and is a favorite of mine because it focusses on core JavaScript rather than frameworks.
+This is part of the wider [San Diego JS](https://www.sandiegojs.org/) family of meetups and is a favorite of mine because it focusses on core JavaScript rather than the framework du jour.
 It's also held very close by to where I live downtown, so is very convenient to get to.

 I try and speak at these events periodically, usually about some JavaScript language feature or Node.js basics.
 In the past I've spoken about [Server Sent Events](https://simonprickett.dev/a-look-at-server-sent-events/), which eventually became the most popular blog post I've written by a long way!
 I had wanted to talk about the Raspberry Pi and physical computing for this group for quite a while, so approached the organizers about a talk where I'd explore building a smart plug type product with a Node.js back end and basic HTML / JavaScript front end.
 I got the go ahead to do this, so then had to make it happen!